rodneyshupe/Cookbook/Recipes/Entrees/Beef/DoubleDeckerGroundBeefTacos.rst

    spoonful of the taco meat sauce.
 Warm through, stirring often, until smooth and easily spreadable.

-6. FOR THE SHELLS: Bake the hard taco shells at ``350°F`` for 5 minutes until crisp.
+6. FOR THE SHELLS: Bake the hard taco shells at ``350F`` for 5 minutes until crisp.
 Separately, warm the soft flour tortillas in a dry skillet for 15 to 20 seconds per side, or stack them in a damp paper towel and microwave for 20 seconds until pliable.

 7. FOR ASSEMBLY: Lay a warmed soft tortilla flat on a plate.
-Spread **1 to 2 tablespoons** of the warm refried beans evenly across the center, leaving a small clean border around the edge.
-Place a baked hard shell directly in the center of the beans, then bring the sides of the soft tortilla up, pressing gently to bond them to the hard shell.
+Spread **1 to 2 tablespoons** of the warm refried beans evenly across the centre, leaving a small clean border around the edge.
+Place a baked hard shell directly in the centre of the beans, then bring the sides of the soft tortilla up, pressing gently to bond them to the hard shell.

-8. FILL AND SERVE: Spoon the warm seasoned ground beef directly into the hard shell center of the double-decker structure.
+8. FILL AND SERVE: Spoon the warm seasoned ground beef directly into the hard shell centre of the double-decker structure.
 Top immediately with grated cheese, shredded lettuce, diced tomatoes, and sour cream as desired.